<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Dra.
 Lorea Bagazgoitia]]></dc:creator>

-<guid isPermaLink="false">https://dermatologia-bagazgoitia.com/?p=43954</guid>
+<guid isPermaLink="false">https://dermatologia-bagazgoitia.com/?p=51226</guid>

-<p>The post <a href="https://dermatologia-bagazgoitia.com/en/2026/02/what-is-androgenetic-alopecia-43954">What is androgenetic alopecia?</a> first appeared on <a href="https://dermatologia-bagazgoitia.com">Dra.
+<p>The post <a href="https://dermatologia-bagazgoitia.com/en/2026/06/ruby-spots-small-red-bumps-on-the-body-51226">Ruby spots: small red bumps on the body</a> first appeared on <a href="https://dermatologia-bagazgoitia.com">Dra.
 LOREA BAGAZGOITIA</a>.</p>]]></description>

 <div class="wp-block-image">